PhilipSnows/quartz/content/website/Guide.md

 **F2P Players should play Mixed Decks if they like them more than Spell Decks.** There are no P2W Decks, so you can play anything you like.
 But upgrades are costly, so you should find a **Meta Deck with a greater focus on spell cards.**

-# 9-You Shall Upgrade Strategically
+# You Shall Upgrade Strategically
 >"Ravenclaws are a bunch of nerds.
 You overthink everything."
 >—Shut up.